enp2116/p8105_final_project_enp_si_fir_yh/final_project.md

 frequency and was not patterned in nature.
-The final dataset used in the analysis contains unique information for each castaway for each season, including the following key variables: season, gender, age, POC status, days survived, and personality type.
+The final dataset used in the analysis contains unique information for each castaway for each season, including the following key variables: season, gender, age, POC status, days survived, personality type and region.

 -   `season`: season number
 -   `age` : age, in years